ChuckJovans/Testing-Data-Analysis-in-VS/README.md

 - Cleaning, and
 - Preliminary analysis.

->The notebook is intended for those looking to practice Pandas with real-world data.
+>The notebook is intended to test the power of jupyter notebook.
+Other Repos will be added showcasing some of my work in Data analysis